uwplse/cozy/README.md

 ## Writing Specifications

-The `specs` folder has a number of example specifications that you can use as templates.
+The `examples` folder has a number of example specifications that you can use as templates.
 The most complete description of the grammar is the parser itself (`cozy/parse.py`).

 Cozy specifications always have this general shape: